Mercedes Adaptive Damping System ADS Suspension

 There are two straightforward ways to determine if your Mercedes-Benz has ADS.

-First, you have a button on the dashboard to adjust the ride quality.
-The button shows a shock and has the words “SPORT” and “COMF” written.
+First, there is a button on the dashboard to adjust the ride quality.
+The button shows a shock and has the words “SPORT” and “COMF” written on it.

 A car without ADS will not have this button.
 Cars with airmatic but no ADS still have a button to raise the vehicle.